Invoke the imagination. Provoke the senses. Evoke the emotions.

 Fidget Feet received its first commission in 2004 from Customs House in South Sheilds Newcastle, receiving support from Sandra Chapman and Ray Spencer to create a new solo show called ‘I Can’t Handle Me’.
 This marked the official beginning of Fidget Feet’s journey in making indoor aerial dance theatre work.
 This working relationship continued and we created “A Fairies Tail” in 2007 with support from Customs House.

 The Donegal County Council and Bluestack Festival commissioned Fidget Feet to create an outdoor aerial show from a crane in 2005.
 This piece, “Wired and Free” premiered in Ballyshannon in October 2006, marking the official start of Fidget Feet’s outdoor work.

-When circus became a recognised art form and was funded by The Arts Council of Ireland in 2007, Fidget Feet became Ireland’s first contemporary aerial circus company to receive annual funding.
+When circus became a recognised art form by The Arts Council of Ireland in 2004, Fidget Feet became Ireland’s first contemporary aerial circus company to receive annual funding in 2007.
 With the support of the Arts Council, we have grown from strength to strength.
 Thanks to continuing support and funding from Culture Ireland we have become internationally known since they first supported our production of RAW traveling to the Edinburgh Fringe in 2008.